Last updated Mar. 11, 2023 by Peter Jakes

 Generally, public companies issue stock to help them fund their businesses.
 And investors who predict the business to prosper in the future buy those stock issues.

 Also, the shareholders will get any dividends and appreciation in the shares’ price.
 However, they risk their investment shrinking or disappearing entirely if the company records loss or runs out of money.

 A stock market is a collection of stocks that allows the general public to buy and sell on various exchanges.
 It’s like a kind of aftermarket, where people who own shares in a company are permitted to sell them to investors willing want to buy them.

-This trading is done on a stock exchange, such as Nasdaq or the New York Stock Exchange.
+This trading is done on a stock exchange like Nasdaq or the New York Stock Exchange.
 However, unlike in the years past, when traders needed to go to a physical location (the exchange’s floor) to trade, presently, it is done virtually – meaning trading takes place electronically.

-Knowing and starting with these basic tips is important if you want to succeed as a stock investor.
-The stock market is a big business, and only those with smart plans succeed.
+The stock market is big, and only those with smart plans succeed.
 Here are some of the important things to consider when delving into the stock market as a beginner.

 Stocks have different investment categories, including large capitalization stocks, small-cap stocks, value stocks, and aggressive growth stocks.
 They all come with different levels of risk.

 Therefore, you need to be ready for the level of risk you’re willing to take.
 Once you determine the risk you can take, you can set your investment goals on the stocks that fulfill them.
 So what’s the risk category you will take?